About the TTU Libraries

 Ranked among the top third of academic research libraries nationally, Texas Tech University Libraries serve as a vital partner with students and faculty in their learning endeavors.
 The University Libraries' system is comprised of: (1) University Library, (2) Southwest Collection/Special Collections Library and the (3) Architecture Library.
 The University Library is a patent and trademark depository and is one of two regional depositories for U.S. government documents in Texas.
 The central focus of the Texas Tech University Libraries is to make available 3.72 million physical volumes, electronic resources, special collections and archives, and to offer services to students and faculty that enable academic and research success.

 The Library houses more than 274 public computers (both PC and Mac), the most computer stations on campus, each equipped with the full and latest versions of the Microsoft Office Suite, Adobe Creative Suite (Photoshop, Illustrator, InDesign, etc.), AutoCAD, and other project/product and publishing tools.
-The ground floor also features a laptop kiosk for checkout of PC laptops, as well as the Library Makerspace featuring 3D printing, scanning, doodling pens and modeling assistance.
+The ground floor also features the Library Makerspace with 3D printing, scanning, doodling pens and modeling assistance.
 The Makerspace also features a Virtual Reality Lab located on the second floor.
 The lab offers Oculus Rift VR headsets with controllers.

 Thirty-five group study rooms are available for reservation and over 186 individual study rooms are available for check-out.
 The Library also offers event and exhibit space reservations for faculty, staff and students.